-The artwork aims to respect our different cultures and backgrounds.
-The painting captures details which are unique to our country and Catholic identity.
-It asks us to celebrate the things we share in our community and to learn more about our different worlds.
+The artwork respects different cultures and backgrounds, and captures details that are unique to both our country and our Catholic identity.
+It asks us to celebrate the things we share in our community and to learn more about our culture.

 “She reflects the unity of the Church, which reaches to the ends of the Earth, stretching not only across the oceans but across the centuries as well.
 The work has a distinctly New Zealand depiction of Mary, emphasising also the unity of the tangata whenua with all the other peoples who have come to live alongside them in the partnership of bi-culturalism, called to live the same faith and baptism, each in their unique way.”

 Ko Hāta Maria, te Matua Wahine o te Atua (Holy Mary, Mother of God) is now permanently located at St Marys of the Angels (on Boulcott Street) in Wellington.